*For information related to the Coronavirus please see our new blog post on the Coronavirus (Covid-19)*

 - Remote controls

 - Don't share.
-Reaching for your husband’s towel to wipe your hands or letting kids share blankets on the couch is everyday routine.
+Reaching for your partner’s towel to wipe your hands or letting kids share blankets on the couch is everyday routine.
 But when someone’s sick, it’s best to make sure everyone uses their own eating utensils, towels, pillows, and blankets.
 Do wash the sick person’s stuff before anyone else uses it, but don’t worry about washing separately from your normal dishes and laundry.

 - Throw away your tissues.
 Covering your sneeze or cough with your sleeve or a tissue can help keep germs contained.
 But germs can lurk on used tissues for hours (yuck!).
 Throw tissues straight in the trash can instead of letting them pile up on the couch, where they can spread even more germs.